apophizzz/BIG-SherLog/README.md

 * Inside the root folder, start a Maven build calling _mvn package_
 * After a successful build the generated JAR can be found in the _target_ subfolder

+__Caution: Make sure that the SherLog JAR resides on the classpath when it's built and deployed.
+Only then our class which is responsible for logging can be found by the JBoss AS ModuleClassloader!__

 ## How to prepare JBoss AS for _SherLog_?* ##